leaf-node/swirlnet/VS-NEAT.md

 suggestions in the original NEAT paper.
 One has the option of setting the uniform gene perturbation, unique gene perturbation and unique gene weight reset rates.
-The sum of these rates may be less than 1 in order to allow some weights in a genome undergoing weight mutation to remain un-mutated.
+The sum of these rates may be less than 1 in order to allow some weights in a genome undergoing weight mutation to remain unmutated.

 swirlnet uses Gaussian distributions to set new weights and perturb existing ones.